SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ### Factory and RouteProvider Setup
 #### Create Account Factories

 Create factory contracts for creating `Account`s.
-The only the factory implementation currently supported is the default provided in the Daml Finance library.
+The only factory implementation currently supported is the default provided in the Daml Finance library.

 ##### Input file format